 7. Fishing for D. eleginoides in Subarea 48.3 has predominantly used longlines.
-Occasional potting trials yielded the following catches: 66 tonnes (2001), 24 tonnes (2006) and 55 tonnes (2008).
+Occasional pot trials yielded the following catches: 66 tonnes (2001), 24 tonnes (2006) and 55 tonnes (2008).
 There have been no recent trials using pots.
 Prior to 1992, fishing focused around Shag Rocks and to the northeast of South Georgia.
 Since 1992, fishing effort has been distributed more widely over the South Georgia and Shag Rocks shelves and slopes.

-Illegal, unreported and unregulated (IUU) fishing
+Illegal, unreported and unregulated (IUU) fishing activity

-8. There is no evidence of IUU fishing since 2006 (Table 1).
+8. There has been no reported evidence of IUU fishing activities in Subarea 48.3 between 2006 and 2017 (Table 1).